EarthObservationSimulator/instrupy/docs/basic_sensor_model_desc.rst

     syntheticDataConfig, :ref:`syntheticDataConfig_json_obj`, , Synthetic data configuration.
-    dataRate, float, Mega-bits-per-s, Rate of data recorded during nominal operations. bitsPerPixel, integer, ,Bits encoded per pixel of image. numberDetectorRows, integer, ,Number of detector rows (along the Y-axis of the SENOR_BODY_FIXED frame). numberDetectorCols, integer, ,Number of detector columns (along the X-axis of the SENOR_BODY_FIXED frame).
+    dataRate, float, Mega-bits-per-s, Rate of data recorded during nominal operations. bitsPerPixel, integer, ,Bits encoded per pixel of image. numberDetectorRows, integer, ,Number of detector rows (along the Y-axis of the SENOR_BODY_FIXED frame).
+If the SENSOR_BODY_FIXED frame is aligned to the NADIR_POINTING frame, this direction corresponds to the along-track direction. numberDetectorCols, integer, ,Number of detector columns (along the X-axis of the SENOR_BODY_FIXED frame).
+If the SENSOR_BODY_FIXED frame is aligned to the NADIR_POINTING frame, this direction corresponds to the cross-track direction.

 .. _basic_sensor_data_metrics_calc: